Sarah Schlitz: Political career

 In Liège, Sarah Schlitz has been involved in grassroots community organizing focusing on ecological, social and feminist politics.
 She chose to join Ecolo, rather than the Socialist Party of which her grandfather was a member.
 Between 2015 and 2018, she was campaign coordinator at the ecological association Inter-Environnement Wallonie, and from 2016 to 2018 she was co-chair of the Coalition Climat.

 In October 2012, she was elected to the city council of Liège as part of Ecolo.
 In October 2018, she was reelected as a member of the citizen's movement Vert Ardent.
 She resigned from the city council in September 2019 in order to focus on her work as a member of the federal Parliament.

 In the 2014 general election, she came second with 2.935 votes as a substitute candidate for Ecolo in the Liege constituency.
 In October 2018, she succeeded Muriel Gerkens, who resigned from parliament.

 In the 2019 parliamentary election, she was elected to the Belgian Federal Parliament with 17.728 votes as Ecolo's chief candidate for the constituency of Liège.

-Since 1 October 2020, she has been the State Secretary for Gender Equality, Equal Opportunities and Diversity in the De Croo government.
+From 1 October 2020 to 26 April 2023, she was the State Secretary for Gender Equality, Equal Opportunities and Diversity in the De Croo government.

 She resigned from her position as state secretary due to use of personal logo in governmental projects.